ncatlab/nlab-content/pages/4/7/2/4/4274/content.md

 * Anand Dessai, _Some geometric properties of the Witten genus_ ([pdf](http://homeweb2.unifr.ch/dessaia/pub/papers/Arolla/DessaiArollaFinalRevised30June09.pdf))

-THe discussion of the refinement of the Witten genus to a morphism of ring spectra is in
+The discussion of the refinement of the Witten genus to a morphism of ring spectra, to the [[string orientation of tmf]] is in

 * [[Matthew Ando]], [[Mike Hopkins]], [[Charles Rezk]], _Multiplicative orientations of KO-theory and the spectrum of topological modular forms_ ([pdf](http://www.math.uiuc.edu/~mando/papers/koandtmf.pdf))
   {#AndoHopkinsRezk}